code-pushup/cli/packages/plugin-coverage/README.md

 The plugin accepts the following parameters:

 - `coverageType`: An array of types of coverage that you wish to track.
 Supported values: `function`, `branch`, `line`.
-- `reports`: Array of paths to files with code coverage results.
+- `reports`: Array of information about files with code coverage results - paths to results, path to project root the results belong to.
 LCOV format is supported for now.
 - (optional) `coverageToolCommand`: If you wish to run your coverage tool to generate the results first, you may define it here.
 - (optional) `perfectScoreThreshold`: If your coverage goal is not 100%, you may define it here in range 0-1.
 Any score above the defined threshold will be given the perfect score.
 The value will stay unaffected.